-Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) Weighted average exercise price of outstanding options, warrants and rights (b) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (c) Equity compensation plans approved by security holders 2,602,585 (1) \$ 55.13 (2) 4,610,896 Equity compensation plans not approved by security holders - - Total 2,602,585 \$ 55.13 4,610,896
+Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) ex outs ighted average ercise price of tanding options, rants and rights (b) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (c) Equity compensation plans approved by security holders 2,602,585 \$ (2) 55.13 4,610,896 Equity compensation plans not approved by security holders Total 2,602,585 \$ 55.13 4,610,896

-(1) Includes units credited under the Key Employees' Deferred Compensation Program, the Directors' Stock Accumulation Plan, the Company's 2013 Equity Incentive Plan, the Non-Employee Directors' Equity Plan and the Plan for Deferral of Directors' Fees.
+Includes units credited under the Key Employees' Deferred Compensation Program, the Directors' Stock Accumulation Plan, the Company's 2013 Equity Incentive Plan, the Company's 2017 Equity Incentive Plan, the Non-Employee Directors' Equity Plan and the Plan for Deferral of Directors' Fees.
 PSUs credited after 2018 under the Company's 2017 Equity Incentive Plan are included at target.
-PSUs credited during 2018 under the 2017 Equity Incentive Plan are included at target.
 PSUs credited during 2018 under the 2017 Equity Incentive Plan are included at the amounts approved in February 2021.
 The number of shares to be paid, if any, following the conclusion of the applicable performance measurement period, will depend on the Company's achievement of pre-established performance goals and the Company's TSR relative to a company defined peer group.
 See "2020 Equity Awards" beginning on page 41.

-(2) Does not include awards described in footnote (1).
+Does not include awards described in footnote (1).